William F. Buckley Jr.: Marijuana

 Buckley supported the legalization of marijuana and some other drug legalization as early as his 1965 candidacy for mayor of New York City.
 But in 1972, he said that while he supported removing criminal penalties for using marijuana, he also supported cracking down on trafficking marijuana.

 Buckley wrote a pro-marijuana-legalization piece for National Review in 2004 in which he called for conservatives to change their views on legalization, writing, "We're not going to find someone running for president who advocates reform of those laws.
 What is required is a genuine republican groundswell.
 It is happening, but ever so gradually.
-Two of every five Americans ... believe 'the government should treat marijuana more or less the same way it treats alcohol: It should regulate it, control it, tax it, and make it illegal only for children.
+Two of every five Americans [...] believe 'the government should treat marijuana more or less the same way it treats alcohol: It should regulate it, control it, tax it, and make it illegal only for children.

 Gay rights and abortion

 Buckley strongly opposed gay marriage, but supported the legalization of homosexual relations.

 In a March 18, 1986, New York Times op-ed, Buckley addressed the AIDS epidemic.
 Calling it "a fact" that AIDS is "the special curse of the homosexual", he argued that people infected with HIV should marry only if they agreed to sterilization and that universal testing—led by insurance companies, not the government—should be mandatory.

 Most controversially, he wrote: "Everyone detected with AIDS should be tattooed in the upper forearm, to protect common-needle users, and on the buttocks, to prevent the victimization of other homosexuals."
 The piece led to much criticism; some gay activists advocated boycotting Patricia Buckley's fundraising efforts for AIDS.
 Buckley later backtracked from the piece, but in 2004 he told The New York Times Magazine: "If the protocol had been accepted, many who caught the infection unguardedly would be alive.
 Probably over a million."

-Buckley generally opposed abortion rights, saying, "Women who…procreate illegitimate births are not the best judges of right and wrong".
+Buckley generally opposed abortion rights, saying, "Women who...procreate illegitimate births are not the best judges of right and wrong".
 He supported overturning Roe v.
 Wade, arguing that states should be allowed to ban abortion.
 In 1971, Buckley debated Betty Friedan on abortion.

 Economics

 Buckley was a self-proclaimed Georgist.
-During an episode of Firing Line in 1985, he addressed incentives for companies to locate in New York City, saying: "I think this city has been occasionally guilty of everything, just to begin with.
+During a 1985 episode of Firing Line, he addressed incentives for companies to move to New York City, saying: "I think this city has been occasionally guilty of everything, just to begin with.
 In the second place, the locational problem is, of course, easily solved by any Georgist, and I am one."

 Subsequent reports in the National Review suggested that Buckley had later identified as a "closeted Georgist".
 In 2000, Buckley said he had been "beaten down" by fellow "right-wing theorist and intellectual friends" from advocating for a single tax on land rent.